fujun-liu/gtGraph/README.md

 Phase 3: Repeat Phase 2 until convergence.
 The reason is that no lock is used in Phase 2 which use 64 threads to uodate a shared data structure, data race might happen.
 However, in our current experiments, it never happened.
 As a result, Phase 3 acts like a safe check.

-Note that we scan the dataset which lives on disk sevral times which is usually a bad idea.
-The reason is that Grokit a data centric processing engine, which load data in extreamly high speed, 4GB/seconds.
-In fact, when we design algorithm, the goal is to keep up with disk speed.
+Note that we choose to scan the dataset multiple times which lives on disk sevral times which is usually a bad idea.
+We have two reasons for this.
+First, we assume the graph nodes can fit in memory, the edges can not; Second, Grokit a data centric processing engine, which load data in extreamly high speed, 4GB/seconds.
+In fact, when we design algorithm in Grokit, the goal is to purely keep up with disk speed.
 For details, please refer to Datapath.

 Arumugam, Subi, et al. "The DataPath system: a data-centric analytic processing engine for large data warehouses."
 Proceedings of the 2010 ACM SIGMOD International Conference on Management of data.
 ACM, 2010.